Personal profile

 Biography

 I am an archaeologist specialising in early medieval Ireland and its European context (c.
 AD 400-1200).
 Throughout my career, I have used the rich archaeological evidence from Ireland to contribute to wider scholarly debates about the early medieval world and the interface between materiality, ritual, and memory.
 I have led research projects on early medieval architecture, the layout of ecclesiastical complexes, and the landscape archaeology of religion and religious change.
 Carved stone monuments are another long-standing interest of mine, with a substantial number of publications exploring how they were used to shape social memory, structure rituals, and define territories.
-I have secured well over a million euro in competitive research and scholarship funding and have lectured widely at leading universities in Europe, the US, and beyond, delivering keynote lectures at several international conferences.
+I have secured several substantial research grants and have lectured widely at leading universities in Europe, the US, and beyond, delivering keynote lectures at several international conferences.
 I have edited two leading journals, Proceedings of the Royal Irish Academy: Archaeology, Culture, History, Literature (2016-2022) and The Journal of Irish Archaeology (2007-2009).
 A graduate of UCC and the University of York, I am a Member of the Institute of Archaeologists of Ireland (MIAI) and was elected a Fellow of the Society of Antiquaries, London (FSA) in 2010 and a Member of the Royal Irish Academy (MRIA) in 2013.

-Prospective Research Postgraduates I have mentored six postdoctoral fellows and supervised more than ten research postgraduates.
-Almost all of my PhD students have been funded by the Irish Research Council.
-I welcome enquiries from prospective research postgraduates (MPhil or PhD) who are interested in any aspect of early medieval archaeology; carved stone monuments; monastic and church archaeology; medieval buildings; the archaeology of ritual and religion; landscape and settlement archaeology and related fields.
+Prospective Research Postgraduates I welcome enquiries from prospective research postgraduates (MPhil or PhD) who are interested in any aspect of early medieval archaeology; carved stone monuments; monastic and church archaeology; medieval buildings; the archaeology of ritual and religion; landscape and settlement archaeology and related fields.

 Research Interests